zengmingcd/AWS_Learning/Ceritfications/AWS Certified Cloud Practitioner/Courses/AWS Cloud Practitioner Essentials.md

   - Use for: application servers, gaming servers, backend servers for enterprise applications, small and medium database.
 - Compute optimized instance
   - ideal for compute-bound applications that benefit from high-performance processors.
-  - Use for: high-performance web servers, compute-intensive applications servers, dedicated gaming servers, batch processing workloads that require processing many trasactions in a sigle group.
+  - Use for: high-performance web servers, compute-intensive applications servers, dedicated gaming servers, batch processing workloads that require processing many transactions in a single group.
 - Memory optimized instance
   - ideal for process large datasets in memory.
   - Use for: requires large amounts of data to be preload before running an application.
 - Accelerated computing instance
-  - Use hardware accelerators, or coprocessors, to perform some functions more efficiently than is possible in sofware running on CPUs.
+  - Use hardware accelerators, or coprocessors, to perform some functions more efficiently than is possible in software running on CPUs.
   - Use for: floating-point number calculations, graphics processing and data patten matching.
 Such as graphics applications, game streaming, application streaming.
 - Storage optimized instance
   - designed for require high, sequential read and write access to large datasets on local storage.
 Tens of thousands of low-latency, random IOPS (input/output operations per second) to applications.
-  - Use for distributed file systems, data warehousing applications, high-frequency online trasaction processing (OLTP) systems.
+  - Use for distributed file systems, data warehousing applications, high-frequency online transaction processing (OLTP) systems.

 ### 5 pricing options of EC2
 - On-Demand
-  - ideal for shor-term, irregular workloads that cannot be interrupted.
+  - ideal for short-term, irregular workloads that cannot be interrupted.
   - No upfront costs or minimum contracts apply.
-  - The instances run continously until you stop them, and you pay for only the compute time you use.
+  - The instances run continuously until you stop them, and you pay for only the compute time you use.
-  - Not recommand for last a year or longer.
+  - Not recommend for last a year or longer.
 - Reserved Instances
-  - Billing discount appplied to the use of On-Demand Instance.
+  - Billing discount applied to the use of On-Demand Instance.
 2 types:
     - Standard Reserved Instance
       - good fit if you know the type and size you need:
         - Instance type and size.
         - Platform description (operating system)
         - Tenancy: Default tenancy or dedicated tenancy
     - Convertible Reserved Instance
-      - good if you need to run EC2 instances in defferent Availability Zones ro different instance types.
+      - good if you need to run EC2 instances in different Availability Zones ro different instance types.
   - At the end of a reserved term, you can continue using the EC2 instance without interruption.
 You are charged On-Demand rates until you do one of the following:
     - Terminate the instance.
     - Purchase a new reserved instance that matches the instance attributes.